-In the Philippines, an easy and convenient housing loan option is, of course, the PAGIBIG loan administered by the Home Development Mutual Fund, more popularly known as PAGIBIG Fund.
+In the Philippines, an easy and convenient housing loan option for Filipinos is, of course, the PAGIBIG loan administered by the Home Development Mutual Fund, more popularly known as PAGIBIG Fund.

-For example, if you want a 20-year fixed pricing period, your PAGIBIG housing loan will have an interest rate of 8.800% fixed for 20 years.
-Even if interest rates rise, your home loan rate is locked in and fixed in for 20 years, saving you some money if and when interest rates rise.
+For example, if you want a 3-year fixed pricing period, your PAGIBIG housing loan will have an interest rate of 5.375% fixed for 3 years, as shown in the table above.
+Even if PAGIBIG’s interest rates will change next year or two years from now, your home loan rate is locked in and fixed for 3 years — saving you some money if and when interest rates rise.

 3% Housing Loan Interest Rate